InteractiveMechanics/interactivemechanics-jekyll/_work/surface-design.markdown

           alt:

     body: |
-        We built surfacedesign.org in Wordpress using various plug ins and integrations to provide more robust user and admin experiences.
+        We built surfacedesign.org in Wordpress using various plugins and integrations to provide more robust user and admin experiences.
 We used [Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/) to build a searchable calendar, allowing members to find events near them.
 We also included a custom social media feed on the home page, displaying both Twitter and Instagram posts, in a way that encourages user engagement and adheres to the visual design concept.

         We also used SDA's customer relationship management system, NeonCRM, in a variety of ways.
 The custom member directory pulls all current members directly from NeonCRM and allows search and filtering by location, artist medium, and name.
-We also integrated NeonCRM's [sign-in plug](https://wordpress.org/plugins/neoncrm-sign-in/) in paired with an advanced system of permissions and roles, allowing members to manage their own online galleries as well as their membership from a single login.
+We also integrated NeonCRM's [sign-in plugin](https://wordpress.org/plugins/neoncrm-sign-in/) paired with an advanced system of permissions and roles, allowing members to manage their own online galleries as well as their membership from a single login.

 outcome:
     title:          "A Streamlined Experience"